BigSoftVideo/CAVA360VR2.0/docs/README.md

 This is a help guide for setting up and using our open-source version of multi-user CAVA360VR<sup>2</sup> (_Collaborate, Annotate, Visualise, Analyse 360 video in VR_).
 CAVA<sup>2</sup> is multiuser Virtual Reality application.
 CAVA<sup>2</sup> is build on our prototype CAVA360VR (never released) and our free tool [AVA360VR](https://bigsoftvideo.github.io/AVA360VR/).
+Our ambition is to create an open source project for collaborative immersive analysis and training.

+Below we outline the requirements, how to setup a project, 10 features of CAVA<sup>2</sup> and how to contribute to the project.

 ## Requirements

 Anyone who wishes to take part in a CAVA<sup>2</sup> session needs to install a version of the software on their laptop/PC with Windows 10 /11.
+CAVA<sup>2</sup> is **not** available on stand-alone headsets.
 An internet connection is required.
     - A VR headset installed with SteamVR.
     - Most high-end VR headsets work that have to be connected to a computer, eg. HTC VIVE PRO, HP REVERB, OCULUS RIFT, HTC COSMOS, VALVE INDEX have been tested.
     - The Oculus Quest 2 (with link) has been tested.
 - Make sure that your audio speakers and microphone are working on your computer or your VR headset.
-It is best to always use headphones to avoid feedback looping.

 ## How to download and setup CAVA360VR<sup>2</sup>